suleimana/unodropzone/README.md

 What is UnoDropZone?
 -----

 UnoDropZone is a tool to easily create ***single*** image drop zone areas.
 The library will convert the targeted html elements into Drop/click area to allow loading a single Image.
-The load image automatically changes into a thumbnail.
+The loaded image automatically changes into a thumbnail.

 Demo
 --------